seek-oss/vocab/README.md

 ## Use without React

-Vocab integrates well with React, using `@vocab/react` Vocab is able to ensure translations are loaded when needed and updating the page as translations load.

-However, if you need to use Vocab outside of React, you can access the returned Vocab file directly.
-Note that you'll then be responsible for when to load translations and how to update on translation load.
+If you need to use Vocab outside of React, you can access the returned Vocab file directly.
+You'll then be responsible for when to load translations and how to update on translation load.

 A vocab translation file returns three methods:

-- `load` attempts to load messages for the given language.
+- `load(language: string) => Promise<void>` attempts to load messages for the given language.
 Resolving once complete.
 Note this only ensures the language is available and does not return any translations.
-- `getMessages` returns messages for the given language formatted according to the correct locale.
+- `getMessages(language: string) => Promise<void>` returns messages for the given language formatted according to the correct locale.
 If the language has not been loaded it will load the language before resolving.
 - `getLoadedMessages` returns messages for the given language formatted according to the correct locale.
 If the language has not been loaded it will return `null`.
 Note that this will not load the language if it's not available.
 Useful when a syncronous (non-promise) return is required.

 **Example: Promise based formatting of messages**